aplauche/MBSBT/README.md

-# Moonbase Starter Block Theme
+# MBSBT Starter Block Theme

 An opinionated starter theme for WordPress.
 Forked from Powder Zero.